How to Reduce Cognitive changes (Chemo Brain)

 Though chemo brain is a widely used term, the causes of concentration and memory problems during and after cancer treatment are not well-understood, leading to no known cure or treatment.

 However, there are some simple techniques that can help you to learn how to cope with the symptoms.
 In most cases, cancer-related memory problems are temporary, but each patient is different.
 Some may take a year or more after treatment to feel normal again.
+The following contains simple techniques to help you when you have trouble concentrating and remembering.

 Avoid Distractions |